Big Bertha

 "That’ll make it hard for Victor.
 It’s usually where the hunter’s car is that gives him some idea of where to begin his search."

 "Okay, here’s what I’ll do.
-In the morning, I’ll leave after my buddies have gone out, but they’ll know where I’m going to be hunting.
-That should give Victor something to go on.
+In the morning, I’ll stay behind for a bit after my buddies have gone out.
+I need my full eight hours of sleep you know.
+But they’ll know the general area where I’m going to be hunting.
+That should give Victor something to go on even if there’s no sign of my car.
 See you tomorrow night."

-The call came in to Victor the next day at about 5:00 from Markey’s friends.
-A member of their hunting party, they said, was at least two hours overdue in returning to the lodge they rented.
-Victor told the hunters he would meet them outside the town hall in Pound Ridge.
-Victor was in such a hurry to get the search underway that he didn’t find out until he got to Pound Ridge (with the fire department ambulance following after him) that the missing hunter’s name was Lester Markey.
+The call came in to Victor the next day at about 5 p.m. from Markey’s friends.
+A member of their hunting party, they said, was at least two hours overdue in returning to their lodge and now that it was getting dark they were afraid he might have lost his way coming out of the woods.
+Victor told the hunters he would meet them outside the town hall in Paysonville.
+He was in such a hurry to get the search underway that he didn’t find out until he met up with the hunters that the friend they were worried about was Lester Markey.

-Learning that he would be searching for Markey did nothing to disrupt the routine Victor usually followed when he began his search for a lost hunter.
+Learning that he would be searching for Markey did nothing to alter the routine Victor usually followed when he began his search for a lost hunter.
 First, he spread a map across the hood of the Big Bertha truck.
-A spotlight on the cab of the truck helped light the map.
+A spotlight on the roof of the cab of the truck helped light the map.
 Then he and Markey’s two friends tried to determine the approximate area where Markey had been hunting.
-Victor was somewhat impatient with the two hunters because the information they gave him was so vague, but eventually he was able to draw a red line around the area where Markey might be found.
+Victor was somewhat impatient with Markey’s friends because their explanation of where Markey might be was so vague.
+They hadn’t even been able to tell him where he might have left his car.
+Eventually, however, Victor was able to draw a red line around the area where he thought Markey might be.

-"This isn’t going to be easy," Victor said.
-"With the wind coming straight at us, our signal might not carry as far.
+"This isn’t going to be easy," Victor told Markey’s companions.
+"The wind’s coming right at us, which affects how far the sound can carry.
 We might even have to move around to the other side of Pound Ridge."

-At 9 p.m.
-Victor had the firemen radio back to their chief to put out a call for volunteers who could join a search party in the morning.
+At nine o’clock Victor told the firemen who were with him to radio back to their chief.
+He wanted the chief to put out a call for volunteers who would be able to join a search party in the morning.
 By midnight, the wind had become even stronger, and Victor again talked of moving Big Bertha to the other side of Pound Ridge.
-What would happen, Markey’s companions asked, if Markey was already on his way out of the woods, heading towards Big Bertha?
+What would happen, Markey’s companions asked, if Markey was already heading in the direction of Big Bertha?

 "I’ve thought of that," Victor said, "which is why I’ve hesitated at doing this.
-But it’s not a good sign if someone doesn’t show up after Big Bertha’s been blowing a couple of hours.
-Sorry to be that blunt about it."
+But it’s not a good sign if someone doesn’t show up after Big Bertha’s been blowing for a few hours."

-At 4 a.m., the first three volunteers for the search party showed up.
-They agreed, once they looked at the map, that either Markey was unable to walk out of the woods or had wandered too far away to hear Big Bertha.
-The three of them, all familiar with that area, felt that Victor should take the chance of moving Big Bertha.
+At 3:00, the first three volunteers for the search party showed up.
+These were men who were familiar with that area, and they agreed, once they looked at Victor’s map, that either Markey was unable to walk out of the woods or had wandered too far away to hear Big Bertha.
+The latter possibility caused them to think it made sense for Victor to move Big Bertha to another locale.

 The spot Victor had picked out was about a 20-minute drive from where he had been.
-About l0 minutes into his trip, just as he approached the White Fox Inn, he spotted a car in its parking lot that looked like Doreen’s.
+About l0 minutes into his trip, he was rounding a curve just before driving past the White Fox Inn when he spotted a car in the Inn’s parking lot that looked like Doreen’s.
 He immediately slowed down to take a closer look, which only confirmed that it was indeed Doreen’s car.
 By now, he had practically come to a stop.
-That’s when he spotted, three spaces away, a station wagon with the vanity plate, MAR-KEY.
+That’s when he spotted, the vehicle in the space next to Doreen’s car.
+It had vanity plates that spelled out the name, MAR-KEY.

 Victor didn’t waste any time planning his next move.
-Across the road from The White Fox Inn, strung out on a small slope, was a row of cabins that served as an annex to the inn during the summer.
-Victor pulled into the driveway leading to the cabins, drove about two hundred feet or so up the slope and parked next to the last cabin.
-Big Bertha’s horn was now aimed directly at the inn across the highway.
+Across the road from The White Fox Inn, strung out on a small slope, was a row of cabins that served as an annex to the inn during the busy summer season.
+Victor pulled into the driveway leading to the cabins and drove up the slope about hundred feet.
+That put him in a parking spot next to the first cabin.
+It also put his truck at an angle that enabled him to aim Big Bertha’s horn directly at the wing of the inn where Doreen and Markey’s cars were parked.

-Then, Victor got out of the truck and started the compressor.
-By turning off the timing device, he made sure that Big Bertha’s wail was constant and unending.
-In fact, once Big Bertha began to sound, Victor grabbed the manual control, which was a knob that slid along a metal rail, and pushed it all the way to the right.
-He pushed the knob with such force that it went over a small metal ridge and remained jammed in the on position.
+Victor then got out of the truck and started the compressor.
+By turning off the timing device, he made sure that Big Bertha’s wail would be constant and unending.
+In fact, once Big Bertha began to sound, Victor grabbed the knob on the manual control that slid along a metal rail, pushing it with such force that it went over a small metal ridge and remained jammed in the On position.
+Now, nothing would stop Big Bertha’s howl unless Victor shut the compressor off, which he had no intention of doing.